Constraining Participation: Affordances of Feedback Features in Interfaces to Large Language Models: Insights and Analysis

 \subsubsection{Cultural and Institutional Legitimacy}

-Interactive feedback features may appeal more to users with certain cultural and institutional backgrounds, which can influence who submits feedback and the types of feedback they provide.
-Indeed, most of our survey respondents were young and identified as men, which reflects ChatGPT's reported user base \cite{Vogels2023-hn} and other studies of contributors to human feedback datasets \cite{Kirk2024-dn}.
-Generally, feedback types were proportional across demographic groups, though we found that respondents' region had a moderate association with providing open-text feedback ($\chi^2$ = 13.990, adj. $p$-value = 0.023, df = 3, Cramér's V = 0.192).
+Feedback features may appeal more to users with certain cultural and institutional backgrounds, which can influence who submits feedback and the types of feedback they provide.
+Indeed, most of our survey respondents were young and identified as men, consistent with ChatGPT's reported user base \cite{Vogels2023-hn} and studies of contributors to human feedback datasets \cite{Kirk2024-dn}.
+Generally, feedback types were proportional across demographic groups, though geographic region moderately correlated with open-text feedback submission (see Table \ref{tab:statistical_relationships}).

-Instead, our survey results suggest that feedback features appeal more to users with frequent engagement or familiarity with AI, ML, and data science.
-Frequent ChatGPT users, particularly daily users, were more likely to provide thumbs-up/down feedback ($\chi^2$ = 13.689, adj. $p$-value = 0.045, df = 4, Cramér's V = 0.166) than would be expected if there was no relationship between the variables, and those who previously used AI tools ($\chi^2$ = 8.926, adj. $p$-value = 0.023 df = 1, Cramér's V = 0.154) were more likely to provide open-text feedback than would be expected.
-We also observed moderate associations suggesting more frequent ChatGPT users and those often engaging with AI-related topics were more likely to submit open-text feedback than would be expected if there was no relationship between these variables.
-However, these associations did not reach statistical significance after adjusting $p$-values.
-Additionally, we noted a borderline significant association between education or training in AI and open-text feedback submission (adj. $p$-value = 0.059).
+More significantly, the survey insights in Table \ref{tab:statistical_relationships} suggest that feedback features appeal more to users with frequent engagement or familiarity with AI, ML, and data science.
+Frequent ChatGPT users, particularly daily users, were more likely to provide thumbs-up/down feedback and those who previously used AI tools were more likely to provide open-text feedback than would be expected if there was no relationship between the variables.
+We also observed that education in AI correlated with open-text feedback submission, though this relationship fell just short of statistical significance (adj. $p$-value = 0.059, see Table \ref{tab:chi-squared-results}).
+These patterns suggest that technical background, rather than demographic characteristics, most strongly influenced how our respondents engaged with feedback features.